 1. Best Overall: Nature’s Bounty Gentle Iron

-This supplement has iron amino acid chelates (ferrous bisglycinate).
-"It can be taken with food to reduce irritation while still being absorbed well," Caro says.
+This supplement "can be taken with food to reduce irritation while still being absorbed well," Caro says.

 2. Best Budget-Friendly: GNC Gentlesorb Iron

-ConsumerLab deems this GNC pick the top low-cost iron protein chelate supplement — and because it's made of iron protein chelate, you know it won't upset your stomach.
+This GNC pick is a top low-cost iron protein chelate supplement — and because it's made of iron protein chelate, it's less likely to upset your stomach, according to a November 2018 study in Current Pediatric Reviews.

 If you struggle with GI issues when you take iron supplements, an extended-release option — such as Slow Fe Slow Release Iron — may be beneficial.
 This type of supplement will deliver iron over a longer period, Caro says.